In-video ads, image overlays, and TrueView in-stream ads

 How do I resubmit my ad for review?

-If your ad gets disapproved, you can resubmit it for review by simply editing your ad and then saving it.
+If your ad is disapproved, you can resubmit it for review by simply editing your ad and then saving it.
 To avoid getting disapproved again, make sure that your ad complies with our policies and that you remove any references to unacceptable content before saving your ad.

 Here's how to edit your ad: